Dirac-Robot/beacon/README.md

-### Scope Tutorial
+# Beacon
-Scope is tool to manage configurations for various experiments easily.
+Beacon is collections of useful tools to manage various experiments easily.

+### Scope
+Configurations can bother experiments when it is not carefully managed.
+Scope decreases potentials of mistakes on setup experiments or reproducing previous results.

 #### Assign Custom Configs to Scope
 ```python